domwrap/hyperion-config-switch/README.md

 ```
 At this point you will want to open the `hyperion-config-switch.conf` file in your favourite editor and put in your AVR IP address, port, etc, and make sure the Raspbmc paths are configured correctly.
 Then:
 ```
+cd ~/hyperion-config-switch
-ln -s avr.YOUR_AVR_MANUFACTURER.conf avr.conf
+ln -s avr.YOUR_AVR_MANUFACTURER.conf hyperion.avr.conf
-./hyperion-config-switch.sh &
+./hyperion-config-switch.daemon.sh &
 ```

 ## Per-Input Configuration

 If you wish (or need) to run different Hyperion configurations for different AVR inputs (different black crops, colour casting, etc) then that is very easy.
-Simply copy the default hyperion.config.json file to another with the name of the corresponding AVR input code inserted.
+Simply copy the default hyperion.config.json file to another with the name of the corresponding AVR input code inserted, within your Hyperion conf directory (see instructions above).
 Next, ensure it is also listed in the `avr.MANUF.conf` file under `src_custom` and you're reading to go.

 Example:
 ````